akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

 ### 2.4 Assign project parameters

 Set the problem type by navigating to Data → Problem Type → Kratos → Fluid → Fluid → 3D.
 Then a panel on the left side will appear where we will assign the project parameters for the problem.
 Since GiD offers limited user control over project parameters, only the essential parameters will be set within the GiD interface.
-Additional project parameter configurations will be handled outside GiD, which will be explained in [Solving](Solving.md)
+Additional project parameter configurations will be handled outside GiD, which will be explained in [Simulation setup and run](Simulation_setup_and_run.md)

 For the essential parameters, set the analysis type and all other parameters as shown in the tutorial video, except for the following: